History Files

 c.1764 BC

-Eshnunna had been forming ties with Mari in the face of Babylon's growing power, but as part of a coalition which attempts to invade Babylonia the city is defeated and crushed by Hammurabi.
+Eshnunna had been forcibly forming ties with Mari in the face of Babylon's growing power but, as part of a coalition which attempts to invade Babylonia, the city is defeated and crushed by Hammurabi.

 c.1762 BC

-The Babylonian empire captures the only remaining political power to oppose them when they take Eshnunna, inheriting well-established trade routes and economic stability, and ending 250 years of Eshnunna's independence.
+The growing Babylonian empire captures the only remaining political power to oppose it when it takes Eshnunna, inheriting well-established trade routes and economic stability, and ending two and-a-half centuries of Eshnunna's independence.
+A string of small dependant cities also come with this conquest, including Dur-Rimush, Nerebtum, Shaduppum, and Uzarlulu.

 Mesopotamian tablet containing names in Akkadian